elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/syncing_score_data.md

 initialModel : Model
 initialModel =
     { gameState = StartScreen
-    , characterPositionX = 50.0
+    , characterPositionX = 50
-    , characterPositionY = 300.0
+    , characterPositionY = 300
-    , characterVelocity = 0.0
-    , characterDirection = Right
+    , phxSocket = initialSocket
-    , itemPositionX = 500
+    , itemPositionX = 150
     , itemPositionY = 300
     , itemsCollected = 0
-    , phxSocket = initPhxSocket
     , playerScore = 0
     , timeRemaining = 10
     }

-initPhxSocket : Phoenix.Socket.Socket Msg
+initialSocket : Phoenix.Socket.Socket Msg
+initialSocket =
+    let
-initPhxSocket =
+        devSocketServer =
+            "ws://localhost:4000/socket/websocket"
+    in
-    Phoenix.Socket.init "ws://localhost:4000/socket/websocket"
+        Phoenix.Socket.init devSocketServer
             |> Phoenix.Socket.withDebug
 ```

-In our `initPhxSocket` function, we use the default websocket server for
+In our `initialSocket` function, we use a `let` expression to set up the
+default WebSocket server for the Phoenix development environment, which is
-Phoenix, which is `"ws://localhost:4000/socket/websocket"`.
-And then we
+`"ws://localhost:4000/socket/websocket"`.
+And then we pipe the results to
-pipe the results to `Phoenix.Socket.withDebug` so we can take a look at the
+`Phoenix.Socket.withDebug` so we can take a look at the DevTools Console and
-DevTools Console once we get things up and running and we'll be able to
+inspect the data once we get things up and running.
-inspect the data being passed around.

 Before we have a working socket connection, we'll need to add a new message
 to our update section.
 Still following along with the elm-phoenix-socket README